-The U.S. National Coordinator for the OECD Test Guidelines Programme, an ex officio member of ICCVAM, solicits and collates U.S. comments on draft test guidelines and other documents of the Test Guidelines Programme.
-The National Coordinator represents the United States at the Working Group of National Coordinators annual meeting and in other test guideline development activities.
-Beginning in 2018, one or more ICCVAM subject matter experts have joined the U.S. National Coordinator at the meeting.
+The U.S. National Coordinators for the OECD Test Guidelines Programme, who are members of ICCVAM, solicit and collates U.S. comments on draft test guidelines and other documents of the Test Guidelines Programme.
+The National Coordinators represent the United States at the Working Group of National Coordinators annual meeting and in other test guideline development activities.

 Ongoing Activities and Documents Under Review